Stainless steel market update Aug’17

 Earlier on in the year, investors had a chance to double or triple their money by putting a little portion of it in the steel market when the prices were low.
 While we hope the story will change in the recent future, the results from surveys conducted in the steel market in Asia, Europe, and America in 2017 show otherwise.

 However, the spike in steel prices across the globe was forthcoming following the recent boom in almost all metals.
 Base metals have skyrocketed in price over the last few months, and even copper, a metal that is less alluring rose by a 20% margin.
-Regarding the price difference among the three continents mentioned above, USA’s steel is still more expensive than China’s and Europe.
+Regarding the price difference between the three continents mentioned above, USA’s steel is still more expensive than China’s and Europe.

 Here is a deeper look at the price of steel during August 2017 and some of the expected changes in price as the year comes to a close.